Politics of Portugal: X, XI and XII Constitutional Governments (1985–1995)

 The Social Democratic Party, under the leadership of Aníbal Cavaco Silva, rose to power after the 1985 legislative elections and formed a minority government.
 However, the government lost the confidence of Parliament in April 1987 after losing a non-confidence vote.
 After this, President Mário Soares called an early election for July 1987.

 The 1987 early elections were held on 19 July and resulted in a landslide majority government for the Social Democrats, the first time a party won a majority on its own in democracy.
 The XI Constitutional Government, the first one to finish a full 4-year term in democracy, was sworn in on 17 August 1987.
 During this term, the PSD government initiated a big program of liberalization and privatization of several sectors of the economy.

 In the 1991 election the Social Democrats were returned again to power and, also, with an absolute majority.
-It was the third consecutive election victoty for the PSD, a record in democracy.
+It was the third consecutive election victory for the PSD, a record in democracy.
 The XII Constitutional Government was sworn in on 31 October 1991.
-After 1992, the economy fell into a recession and despite the recession being over by mid 1994, the government was badly hit and Cavaco Silva decided to not run for a fourth term as Prime Minister.
-Cavaco Silva's 10-year tenure as Prime Minister is the longest, so far, in democracy.
+After 1992, the economy fell into a recession and despite the recession being over by mid 1994, the government was badly hit and Cavaco Silva decided to not run for a fourth term as prime minister.
+Cavaco Silva's 10-year tenure as prime minister is the longest, so far, in democracy.

 XIII and XIV Constitutional Governments (1995–2002)

 The Socialist Party, under the leadership of António Guterres, came to power following the October 1995 legislative elections.
 The Socialists later won a new mandate by winning exactly half the parliamentary seats in the October 1999 election, and constituting then the XIV Constitutional Government.
 Socialist Jorge Sampaio won the February 1996 presidential elections with nearly 54% of the vote.
 Sampaio's election marked the first time since the 1974 revolution that a single party held the prime ministership, the presidency, and a plurality of the municipalities.
 Local elections were held in December 1997.

-Prime Minister Guterres continued the privatization and modernization policies begun by his predecessor, Aníbal Cavaco Silva (in office 1985–1995) of the Social Democratic Party.
+Prime Minister Guterres continued the privatization and modernization policies initiated by his predecessor, Aníbal Cavaco Silva (in office 1985–1995) of the Social Democratic Party.
 Guterres was a vigorous proponent of the effort to include Portugal in the first round of countries to collaborate and put into effect the euro in 1999.
 In international relations, Guterres pursued strong ties with the United States and greater Portuguese integration with the European Union while continuing to raise Portugal's profile through an activist foreign policy.
-One of his first decisions as Prime Minister was to send 900 troops to participate in the IFOR peacekeeping mission in Bosnia.
+One of his first decisions as prime minister was to send 900 troops to participate in the IFOR peacekeeping mission in Bosnia.
 Portugal later contributed 320 troops to SFOR, the follow-up Bosnia operation.
 Portugal also contributed aircraft and personnel to NATO's Operation Allied Force in Kosovo.
+Guterres resigned in December 2001 after a disappointing result in the local elections.